Easy, accessible reads about Asperger’s Syndrome and ASD

 The Visual Guide to Asperger’s Syndrome is available here

-The Visual Guide to Asperger’s Syndrome in 13-16 Year Olds is available here
+The Visual Guide to Asperger’s Syndrome in 12-16 Year Old Girls is available here

 The Visual Guide to Asperger’s Syndrome: Meltdowns and Shutdowns is available here